IUDataStructuresCourse/course-web-page-Fall-2021/lectures/Oct-18.md

 The tree rooted at i is not a max heap, but the subtrees left(i) and right(i) are max heaps.

-Example: 4 is greater than one of its children so we swap it with the larger child and repeat.
+Example: 4 is less than one of its children so we swap it with the larger child and repeat.

              ___16___